2024-2025 Cardiff Goat Pro Carbon Splitboard, 162 cm

 Founded in 2015, Cardiff Snowcraft quickly made a name for themselves in the snowboard — and especially the splitboard — market.
 According to Cardiff, all of their boards are designed and tested first as a split.
 They’ve also expanded into the ski market, with the goal of applying their particular approaches to shaping, rocker / camber, and construction to both boards and skis.

-This season, we’re reviewing a few of Cardiff’s splits and skis, starting with the Goat Pro Carbon Splitboard.
+We’ve been testing a few of Cardiff’s splits and skis, starting with the Goat Pro Carbon Splitboard.
 The Goat is Cardiff’s “big-mountain charger,” and the first Goat was reportedly the “original Cardiff board shape.”
-We’ll be spending lots of time on it this winter, but for now, we’ll cover the details of its design.
+We’ve now spent more than a full season on it, but before we dive into on-snow performance, here’s a rundown of the details of its design.

 What Cardiff says about the Goat Pro Carbon Splitboard